nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 - Species C: increase ($$+$$)
 - Species D: decrease ($$-$$)

-Because species' responses to press-perturbations are entirely deterministic within a food chain
+Because the signs of species' responses to press-perturbations are entirely deterministic within a food chain
 (Usmani 1994; see also <a href="/2015/12/15/896/">this blog post</a>),
 modellers would assign the food chain structure depicted in Fig. 3a a likelihood of 1.
-Moreover, if they subsequently employed this structure within the Qualitative Modelling framework to forecast the consequences of a management intervention, they would would assign the highest certainty level --- a probability of 1 --- to all predictions, including erroneous ones.
+Moreover, if they subsequently employed this structure within the Qualitative Modelling framework to forecast the consequences of a future management intervention, they would assign the highest certainty level --- a probability of 1 --- to all predictions, including erroneous ones.

 {%